mskymoore/bash_examples/README.md

 ## RenameAndReplace.sh :

 Renames a file or directory on a remote host and replaces it with a local one.
 Example of getopts, testing files and directories, scp, conditionals, keywords etc.

+## ImportOvpnFiles.sh :

+A handy little script which checks for existing duplicate connections before importing a bunch of .ovpn files in a directory with nmcli.